What's in it for you

 Microsoft Office files with custom fonts

-If you have customized fonts in your Powerpoint presentation, we recommend you to include the embedded fonts in your PPTX file.
+If you have customized fonts in your Microsoft Word documents or Powerpoint presentations, we recommend you to include the embedded fonts in your DOCX and PPTX files.
 This will prevent the font from rendering in ways other than intended when the font is not a standard option.

 Hyperlinks & asset links

 For hyperlinks and asset links, we advise to convert your file to PDF and then add the links in the PDFs file.
 Take the PDF best practices into account when doing so.